 - 400ml sugar (1 and 2/3 of a cup)

 - 1 cinnamon stick (optional)

 - In the meantime prepare the mixture for the orange cake.
-Pour the corn oil into a large bowl, add the sugar and whisk.
+Pour the vegetable oil into a large bowl, add the sugar and the eggs and whisk.
 Add the yogurt, the orange juice, the orange zest and the vanilla extract and whisk well, until the ingredients combine and the mixture is smooth.
-Add the baking powder, and blend lightly.
+Add the baking powder, and whisk lightly.

 - Using a cooking brush, oil the bottom and the sides of a baking tray (approx.20x30cm / 8×12 inch) and pour in the mixture.
-Bake in preheated oven at 170-180C for 40-50 minutes until, nicely coloured and cooked through.
-Check if it is ready, by making a hole with a knife.
+Bake in preheated oven at 180C/350F for 40-50 minutes until, nicely coloured and cooked through.
+Check if it is ready, by poking a hole with a knife.
 If the knife comes out clean, then the cake is ready.

 - To finish the orange cake, ladle slowly the cold syrup over the hot cake.
 Allow each ladle of syrup to be absorbed, before ladling again.